Hello, my name is Joan, and I’m the practice manager here at Brookfield Animal Hospital.

 We also have two cats, Jack and Rose, who are 6 years old.

 All of our pets over the years have been rescues, and all but one have come from North Shore Animal League on Long Island.
 The one oddball was a retired racing greyhound named Luna, who came to us via We Adopt Greyhounds, or WAG.
 Luna lived for 12 goofy, loving years.

 In addition to the cats and dogs, I am a life long horse lover and own an American Warmblood mare named Southern Belle.
+We compete in dressage shows and in 2018 we were the CT Dressage Association reserve champions at training level, and qualified for the New England Regional Championship.
 There’s nothing better than heading to the barn after a long day at the office!